The legal duties and powers of Ombudsman Toronto are set out in sections 170 to 176 of the City of Toronto Act, 2006

-Fair process looks at how an administrative decision is made.
+Fair process is about how an administrative decision is made.
 It depends on clear communication, the opportunity to be heard, reasonable timelines and an explanation of the outcome and reasons for it.

-Fair outcome looks at the legal authority for a decision or action, whether it was based on relevant information and considerations, and whether rules, policies and procedures are applied consistently and objectively.
+Fair outcome is about the legal authority for a decision or action, whether it was based on relevant information and considerations, and whether rules, policies and procedures are applied consistently and objectively.

-Fair treatment looks at equity, inclusivity and accessibility, and whether someone is treated with dignity and respect.
+Fair treatment is about equity, inclusivity and accessibility, and whether someone is treated with dignity, respect and courtesy.